Conquering Cancer Initiative

 Salk’s Conquering Cancer Initiative will further empower our world-renowned cancer research team to transform cancer therapy by engaging our community partners in a collective effort to redefine cancer care.

 Following in the footsteps of our founder Jonas Salk, this institution has never shied away from daunting challenges or outside-the-box science.
 Today we are joining with forward-thinking individuals who have the same dedication to seeing serious illnesses defeated once and for all.
-Salk’s researchers will combine foundational biological research with advanced biomedical technologies to overcome hard-to-kill tumors, keying in on the five deadliest cancers: breast (triple negative), brain (glioblastoma), pancreatic, lung and ovarian.
+Salk’s researchers will combine foundational biological research with advanced biomedical technologies to overcome hard-to-kill tumors, keying in on five of the deadliest cancers: breast (triple negative), brain (glioblastoma), pancreatic, lung and ovarian.

 The knowledge and therapeutic approaches that emerge from these efforts will provide a powerful set of tools to treat a broad array of cancers, not just the five targets but also many others.
 Our vision is to make current generations the last to ever see cancer as anything more than a diagnosis.